AVEVA/CONNECT-data-services-developer-docs/content/communities/community-invite.md

 To allow another tenant to participate in your community, you must complete a three-way handshake that includes the following steps:

-- A tenant administrator from the establishing tenant, also known as the community owner, sends an email invitation to a tenant administrator from another tenant.
+- A [tenant administrator](xref:ccRoles#tenant-roles) from the establishing tenant, also known as the community owner, sends an email invitation to a tenant administrator from another tenant.

 - The tenant administrator from the invited tenant accepts the invitation.

 - The community owner who issued the invitation confirms it, allowing the partner to begin participating in the community.
 The community is private; users outside of your community cannot access it without an invitation.

-**Note:** These instructions are written for the community owner who is *sending* an invition.
+**Note:** These instructions are written for the community owner who is *sending* the invition.
 For instructions for the tenant administator *receiving* the invitation, see <xref:community-accept-invite>.

 ## Prerequisites for sending community invitations

 To send a community invitation, you must meet the follow prerequisites:

-- Your user account must be assigned community administration permissions.
+- Your user account must be assigned [community administration](xref:ccRoles#community-administrators-preview) permissions.

 - Your business partner must already have a tenant in OSIsoft Cloud Services (OCS).